dunksjunk/ad-auth/README.md

 ## About Dunk's Junk

 Most things I publish are tools and routines I use on various projects myself.
 Where there may be many other versions, I put out one that works for me better, or so I can learn.
-I'm putting these projects out there for the public so add another possible tool, or as a learning object.
+If you can make use of my junk, have at it.
+If it works good for you, let me know.

 If you can find a better way of doing something, I'm all ears and will give careful consideration to whatever suggestions come by.

 I just want to make good, solid, and simple tools that are easy to set up and use quickly.
 Just enough flexibility to fit well, but not so much that the tool itself gets bloated.